-For further information about our range of fluorescence spectroscopy instrumentation or to find out how they can be used for your own research into quantum dot light emitting diodes, please contact us.
+For further information about Quantum Dot LEDs or our range of fluorescence spectroscopy instrumentation or to find out how they can be used for your own research into quantum dot light emitting diodes, please contact us.
 We’d be delighted to help.

 Stay In Touch

 Stay up-to-date with the latest news, applications, and product information from Edinburgh Instruments by following us on social media, and sign-up to our infrequent newsletter via the red sign-up button below.